Preface

 The union of two Models is the union of the sets of statements which represent each Model.
 This is one of the key operations that the design of RDF supports.
 It enables data from disparate data sources to be merged.
 Consider the following two Models:

-When these are merged, the two http://...JohnSmith nodes are merged into one and the duplicate vcard:FN arc is dropped to produce:
+When these are merged, the two http://...JohnSmith nodes are merged into

-Lets look at the code to do this (the full code is in tutorial 9) and see what happens.
+Let's look at the code to do this (the full code is in tutorial 9) and see what happens.

 // read the RDF/XML files